Northwest Arm: History

 In 1753, when Lawrence became governor, the Mi'kmaq attacked again upon the sawmills near the South Blockhouse on the Northwest Arm, where they killed three British.
 The Mi'kmaq made three attempts to retrieve the bodies for their scalps.

 It was officially named the North West Arm on 1 March 1921 and it was changed to Northwest Arm on 4 April 1933.

 Shoreline development

 Much of the shoreline of the Northwest Arm, referred to locally as "the Arm," is fronted by private residences.

 The Northwest Arm is the location of several parks.
 Point Pleasant Park at the southern entrance to the Arm on the Halifax Peninsula.
 Sir Sandford Fleming Park on the western shoreline contains the Dingle Memorial Tower which, in 1908, commemorated the 150th anniversary of the establishment of responsible government in Nova Scotia, the first colony in the British Empire to do so.
 Deadman's Island Park commemorates American soldiers who died while imprisoned on the island during the War of 1812.
+Needs note on Horseshoe Island Park.

 The Atlantic School of Theology also maintains its campus along the southern part of the arm.

 The Northwest Arm is the location of four marinas: